Workhorse Group (NASDAQ:WKHS) Shares Gap Up on Analyst Upgrade

-Workhorse Group Inc (NASDAQ:WKHS) gapped up prior to trading on Thursday after Cowen raised their price target on the stock from $4.50 to $11.50.
-The stock had previously closed at $9.81, but opened at $8.51.
-Cowen currently has an outperform rating on the stock.
-Workhorse Group shares last traded at $8.78, with a volume of 1,761,667 shares changing hands.
+Workhorse Group Inc (NASDAQ:WKHS) gapped up before the market opened on Wednesday after BTIG Research raised their price target on the stock from $10.00 to $26.00.
+The stock had previously closed at $17.76, but opened at $17.39.
+BTIG Research currently has a buy rating on the stock.
+Workhorse Group shares last traded at $18.17, with a volume of 58,997,454 shares traded.

-Several other brokerages have also recently issued reports on WKHS.
+A number of other equities analysts have also recently commented on the stock.
+Dougherty & Co started coverage on shares of Workhorse Group in a research note on Thursday, May 28th.
+They issued a “buy” rating and a $4.50 price target for the company.
 ValuEngine cut Workhorse Group from a “buy” rating to a “hold” rating in a research note on Saturday, June 20th.
-BidaskClub upgraded Workhorse Group from a “buy” rating to a “strong-buy” rating in a research report on Wednesday.
-Dougherty & Co began coverage on Workhorse Group in a report on Thursday, May 28th.
-They set a “buy” rating and a $4.50 target price on the stock.
-BTIG Research boosted their price target on Workhorse Group from $6.00 to $10.00 and gave the company a “buy” rating in a research note on Friday, June 19th.
-Finally, Zacks Investment Research upgraded shares of Workhorse Group from a “hold” rating to a “buy” rating and set a $3.00 price objective on the stock in a research note on Saturday, May 30th.
-One research analyst has rated the stock with a hold rating, five have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Workhorse Group presently has a consensus rating of “Buy” and an average price target of $8.20.
+Roth Capital raised their price target on Workhorse Group from $4.00 to $12.00 and gave the company a “buy” rating in a research report on Thursday, June 25th.
+Zacks Investment Research upgraded Workhorse Group from a “hold” rating to a “buy” rating and set a $3.00 price objective for the company in a report on Saturday, May 30th.
+Finally, BidaskClub raised Workhorse Group from a “buy” rating to a “strong-buy” rating in a report on Wednesday, June 24th.
+One investment analyst has rated the stock with a hold rating, five have issued a buy rating and one has given a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $11.40.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Sunbelt Securities Inc. acquired a new position in shares of Workhorse Group during the 4th quarter worth $4,560,000.
-Mercer Global Advisors Inc. ADV bought a new position in Workhorse Group in the fourth quarter valued at about $37,000.
-Cambridge Investment Research Advisors Inc. acquired a new position in Workhorse Group during the fourth quarter worth about $40,000.
-Citigroup Inc. lifted its holdings in shares of Workhorse Group by 298.7% in the first quarter.
-Citigroup Inc. now owns 19,288 shares of the company’s stock worth $35,000 after acquiring an additional 14,450 shares during the last quarter.
-Finally, Creative Planning boosted its stake in shares of Workhorse Group by 75.1% in the 1st quarter.
-Creative Planning now owns 21,645 shares of the company’s stock valued at $39,000 after purchasing an additional 9,280 shares in the last quarter.
-Institutional investors own 22.39% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of WKHS.
+Citigroup Inc. increased its holdings in shares of Workhorse Group by 298.7% in the first quarter.
+Citigroup Inc. now owns 19,288 shares of the company’s stock worth $35,000 after buying an additional 14,450 shares during the period.
+Mercer Global Advisors Inc. ADV purchased a new stake in Workhorse Group during the 4th quarter valued at about $37,000.
+Creative Planning grew its position in Workhorse Group by 75.1% during the 1st quarter.
+Creative Planning now owns 21,645 shares of the company’s stock worth $39,000 after acquiring an additional 9,280 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. increased its stake in Workhorse Group by 78.2% in the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 23,475 shares of the company’s stock worth $42,000 after purchasing an additional 10,300 shares during the period.
+Finally, Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. lifted its position in Workhorse Group by 17.1% in the first quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 54,494 shares of the company’s stock valued at $99,000 after purchasing an additional 7,939 shares during the last quarter.
+Institutional investors and hedge funds own 22.39% of the company’s stock.

-Workhorse Group (NASDAQ:WKHS) last posted its earnings results on Wednesday, May 6th.
-The company reported $0.06 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.13) by $0.19.
-The company had revenue of $0.08 million for the quarter.
-On average, analysts anticipate that Workhorse Group Inc will post -0.34 EPS for the current fiscal year.
+Workhorse Group (NASDAQ:WKHS) last announced its quarterly earnings results on Wednesday, May 6th.
+The company reported $0.06 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.13) by $0.19.
+The firm had revenue of $0.08 million for the quarter.
+On average, sell-side analysts forecast that Workhorse Group Inc will post -0.34 EPS for the current year.

 About Workhorse Group (NASDAQ:WKHS)